mattbellis/PHYS-3330/raw-content/lab2-raw.md

 4. Construct your voltage divider using the function generator for $V_\text{in}$ and use a scope to measure the output voltage.

     - Should you include the oscilliscope input impedance in your model?
 Explain why or why not.
 Compare the scope input impedance to the resistance of the 10k pot.
-Consider the situation where $R_1\approx 0\ \Omega$ and $R_2\approx 10\text{ k}\Omega$; when you combine $R_2$ and the scope in parallel, does the resistance significantly deviate from when there is no scope (think back to section {#sec:parallel-model}).
+Consider the situation where $R_1\approx 0\ \Omega$ and $R_2\approx 10\text{ k}\Omega$; when you combine $R_2$ and the scope in parallel, does the resistance significantly deviate from when there is no scope (think back to section {@sec:parallel-model}).

     - Do you need to include the function generator's $50\ \Omega$ output impedance in your model?
 Explain why or why not.
 Consider the extreme ends of having the pot turned all the way one way and all the way the other way.